Please ensure Javascript is enabled for purposes of website accessibility

 5. Cost of Living

-The cost of living in Maryland is slightly higher than the cost of living in Delaware, but not by a significant margin.
-However, this is an average, which can fluctuate considerably.
-The cost of living can vary depending on the specific location; there are regions in Delaware that are more expensive to live in than in Maryland and vice versa.
-Additionally, there are different aspects that go into cost of living calculations.
-Delaware might be slightly less expensive for housing, for example, but Maryland might have the edge in healthcare costs.
-Keep in mind one huge advantage of Delaware is no sales tax.
+The cost of living in Maryland is slightly higher than the cost of living in Delaware, but the difference can vary significantly depending on location.
+There are regions in Delaware that are more expensive to live in than in Maryland and vice versa.

 Choosing Between Retiring in Maryland vs. Delaware